SummaryRead the full fact sheet

 - A phobia is an intense and irrational fear of certain objects or situations.

-- A person who has claustrophobia may panic when inside an enclosed space such as a lift, aeroplane or crowded room.
+- A person who has claustrophobia fears enclosed spaces, and may panic when inside a space such as a lift, aeroplane or crowded room.

 - With appropriate treatment, it is possible to overcome claustrophobia or any other phobia.

 A specific phobia is a form of anxiety disorder in which someone has an intense and irrational fear of certain objects or situations..
 One of the most common phobias is claustrophobia, or the fear of enclosed spaces.
 A person who has claustrophobia may panic when inside a lift, aeroplane, crowded room or other confined area.